datarobot-oss/custom-models-action/README.md

       [Encrypted secret for GitHub Actions](https://docs.github.com/en/actions/security-guides/encrypted-secrets#creating-encrypted-secrets-for-a-repository)
       containing your [DataRobot API key](https://docs.datarobot.com/en/docs/platform/account-mgmt/acct-settings/api-key-mgmt.html#api-key-management).
       Alternatively, you can set the token string directly to this field; however, this method is highly discouraged because your API key is extremely sensitive data.
-If you use this method, anyone who has access to your repository can access your API key.
+If you use this method, anyone with access to your repository can access your API key.

     - `webserver`: Provide your DataRobot webserver value here if it isn't the default DataRobot US server (`https://app.datarobot.com/`)